xihangshi/reprository/content/authors/admin/_index.md

   - Principal Investigators
 ---

-Xihang Shi is a PostDoc in Prof. Ido Kaminer's group in Technion, Israel.

-professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Xihang Shi is a PostDoc under Prof. Ido Kaminer's group in Technion, Israel.
+His research is dedicated to advancing the field of free-electron radiation, using free electrons to generate radiation in spectral regions that are challenging to access with traditional optical methods, such as highly confined plasmons and X-rays.
+His research covers the entire spectrum from the fundamental all the way to the very applied.
+In particular, he strive to deepen our understanding of quantum science in this field and make use of it.